fpanes/Final-Project/Defensive.md

 HTTP Request Size Monitor is implemented as follows:
   - **Metric**: WHEN sum() of http.request.bytes OVER all documents
   - **Threshold**: IS ABOVE 3500
-  - **Vulnerability Mitigated**: Measurement of high traffic events; which could be an indicator of attack.
+  - **Vulnerability Mitigated**: Measurement of high-traffic occurrences, which may be a warning of an impending attack.
   - **Reliability**: This was highly reliable when John the Ripper was executed.